AndreaDiotallevi/learning-journal/job-hunting.md

   - Practise algorithms on Leetcode.
 Solved: Single Number, Remove Element, Palindrome Number, Two Sum, Remove Duplicates from Sorted Array, Search Insert Position, Reverse Integer

 * Sunday 31/05/2020
-  - Practise algorithms on Leetcode: Solved 3 questions on arrays.
+  - Practise algorithms on Leetcode: Solved 3 questions on arrays
   - Work on the archquery side project and implement the text editor (CKEditor) markdown for submitting well formatted questions

 ### Week 16 (1 June - 7 June 2020)

 * Monday 01/06/2020
   - Apply for Front End Software Engineer at [Tray.io](https://tray.io/)
-  - Send 10 connection messages asking whether they are hiring and for useful advice to 10 engineers across Financial Times, BBC and Sky
-  - Practise algorith questions on Leetcode: "move zeros" challenge.
+  - Practise algorith questions on Leetcode: "move zeros" challenge
   - Complete README for the archquery project with instruction on how to set up the local database

 * Tuesday 02/06/2020
-  - Send 11 connection messages asking whether they are hiring and for useful advice to 11 engineers across Amazon, Citymapper, Ravelin Technology and Skyscanner.
   - Practice algorithms questions on Leetcode: merge 2 binary trees, max depth of binary tree, majority element, find all numbers disappeared from array